update-dataset by owid

 # Update Dataset (PR → snapshot → steps → grapher)

-Use this skill to run a complete dataset update with Claude Code subagents, keep a live progress checklist, and pause for approval at a checkpoint **after every numbered workflow step** before continuing.
+Use this skill to run a complete dataset update with Claude Code subagents, keep a live progress checklist, and pause for user approval only when something needs attention.

 ## Inputs